Keep your password safe

 Using a password manager app

 It can be difficult to remember a selection of passwords, both here at the University and at home.
-Password manager apps are independant (non-University) applications that can safely store a variety of passwords and make them easy to reference when you need to.
+Password manager apps are independent (non-University) applications that can safely store a variety of passwords and make them easy to reference when you need to.
 There are a number of password manager apps available to download from various online app stores, however if you are looking to use one of these with your University passwords then you must ensure that you choose a password manager app that conforms to our University's password security criteria.